U.S. CDC expects hundreds more cases of vaping-related illness

 At Tuesday’s hearing Representative Mark DeSaulnier, a Democrat from California, called Juul “shameless” in terms of the amount of information it has given to lawmakers.

-In addition to Juul, in which Altria Group Inc has a minority stake, leading makers of nicotine e-cigarettes include British American Tobacco Plc and Imperial Brands Plc.
+In addition to Juul, in which Altria Group Inc (MO.N) has a minority stake, leading makers of nicotine e-cigarettes include British American Tobacco Plc (BATS.L) and Imperial Brands Plc (IMB.L).

 On Wednesday, health officials from Michigan, North Carolina, Kansas and Massachusetts will appear before the Energy and Commerce Health subcommittee along with Schuchat and the FDA’s Norman Sharpless.